-With the announcement that Bank of Ireland have announced a limit on cash withdrawals at counters around the country, Ballaghaderreen Credit Union wants to remind its members that it remains committed to the local Ballaghaderreen community and continues to provide personal, face to face financial service to its members.
+With the announcement that Bank of Ireland has announced a limit on cash withdrawals at counters around the country, Ballaghaderreen Credit Union wants to remind its members that it remains committed to the local Ballaghaderreen community and continues to provide personal, face to face financial service to its members.

 The vision of the credit union is to have locally based, accountable credit unions providing a full range of personal financial services to members and all who wish to avail of our services.
 However, this vision and efforts have been hampered by the announcement that the Minister for Finance intends commencing the outstanding sections of the Credit Union and Co-operation with Overseas regulators Act 2012 on 31 December 2015 giving power to the Central Bank to introduce new regulations for credit unions (CP88)These new powers bring with them new restrictions for how credit unions serve their members by ensuring that appropriate lending is severely restricted, and the financial fundamentals underpinning credit unions are eroded.
 In many cases, Ballaghaderreen Credit Union believes that they will be forced to send older, vulnerable lifelong savers to the banks because of the restrictions that will be imposed.